Meditation and Psychotherapy: The Science of Values and the Evolution of Virtue

 You may register through our secure online environment and will receive an email confirmation upon receipt of your payment.
 Prices include CME credit, electronic syllabus, and most recordings available 30 days after the course ends.
 At the end of the registration process, a $10 non-refundable processing fee will be added to your registration.

-Application for social work continuing education credits has been submitted to NASW-MA.
-Please contact us at cme@challiance.org for the status of social work CE accreditation.
+This program has been approved for a total of 7.5 Social Work Continuing Education hours for re-licensure, in accordance with 258 CMR.
+NASW-MA Chapter CE Approval Program Authorization Number D 20126.
 NY Social Workers: Cambridge Health Alliance, Division of Continuing Education in Psychiatry is recognized by the New York State Education Department's State Board for Social Work as an Approved Provider #0038 of continuing education for licensed social workers.
 This course offers 7.50 contact hours.

 Please note: For psychologists, social workers, marriage/family therapists and counselors, this course has been approved for a set amount of credits and CHA is not able to issue CE certificates for partial credit.
-Participants must be present and sign in on both days to claim a certificate.
+In addition, this course has been approved as a live virtual series and we cannot issue certificates for only watching the recordings.
+Participants must be present for all sessions to claim a certificate.
 For any questions regarding CE credit, please email cme@challiance.org.